 Key Takeaways for Decision Makers

-FINANCE: The best brands to finance are the ones that have the longest useful life and garner the highest premiums, such as Caterpillar.
+FINANCE: The best wheel loader brands to finance are the ones that have the longest useful life and garner the highest premiums, such as Caterpillar or New Holland.

-EQUIPMENT MANAGER: Owners of Doosan or Hyundai wheel loaders might be better off holding onto them and seeing if they can rebound, while someone looking to purchase a wheel loader should look into buying these brands due to their low premiums.
+EQUIPMENT MANAGER: Owners of Hyundai or Kawasaki wheel loaders might be better off holding onto them and seeing if they can rebound, while someone looking to purchase a wheel loader should consider buying these brands due to their low premiums.

-How important is a brand name in the compact excavator market?
-Thousands of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
+How important is a brand name in the wheel loader market?
+Millions of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
 On the secondary market, the impact of the manufacturer on the fair market value can be harder to determine.
-At EquipmentWatch, we have developed a metric, known as the brand premium, to better understand this topic.
+At EquipmentWatch, we turn to a metric known as brand premium to better understand this topic.

-In this article, our brand premiums are based off the past 13 months of average asking prices on the resale channel for wheel loaders within each brand.
-Average asking prices across all ten brands are used as our baseline.
-The graphs within this article were created by isolating the impact of brand name by holding remaining factors such as region and age constant across more than 260,000 wheel loader observations.
-The brand premium is the variance percentage from the average asking price for all wheel loader brands in our market data.
-We chose these ten brands because they make up 95% of the used market for wheel loaders.
+In this article, our brand premiums are based off quarterly average asking prices on the resale channel for wheel loaders within each brand.
+Average asking prices across the full resale channel are used as our baseline.
+The graphs within this article were created by isolating the impact of brand name by holding remaining factors such as age and equipment size constant across more than 415,000 wheel loader observations.
+The brand premium is the percentage difference between the brand’s average asking price and the average for all wheel loaders in our market data.
+We chose these ten brands because they make up over 95% of the used market for wheel loaders.
 Brand premiums are important to understand because they provide insight as to which brands have the highest perceived value.